What Is First Input Delay and How to Optimize It

 First Input Delay shows how quickly the client's request is fulfilled after they arrive at your site.
 The lower the FID rate is, the easier it is to use your site.

 Optimize and improve your FID score to match Core Web Vitals and bring a better user experience to your visitors.
-Get help with Core Web Vitals at our support & web development agency.
+Get help with Core Web Vitals at our web development experts.